me.png

 • Trustworthy machine learning: Exploring frontier problems such as federated learning, adversarial ML, and ML privacy.

 Aug 1, 2024 We propose the ADBM model, which can significantly improves the robustness of visual models on OOD examples.
 We show theoretically and empirically that ADBM outperforms the original DDPM.
-This work is now available on arXiv.
+This work has been accepted in ICLR 2025.
 Read more

 Jul 7, 2024 We released the PartImageNet++ dataset and further improved the part-based recogntion models.
 The paper has been accepted by ECCV 2024.
 Read more